Kai-Denzel-Jane/LCU-SF-Docs/KF-Launcher-Doc.md

 **Note** : your file that include your code can be named by anything because when the launcher inject your file it make a file with another name.

+### Create new characters :

+The informations that you need to adding new characters are [HERE](https://github.com/Kai-Denzel-Jane/LCU-SF-Docs/blob/main/Characters.md).

 ### Inject files into the game files :

 Add a folder named "install".